Legal Services

 • Copy of 1023, 1024 or 1024-A application for tax exemption

-• Business plan (for organizations operating less than 3 years – see Business Plan Template [insert link])
+• Business plan (for organizations operating less than 3 years - see our guide to creating a basic business plan.

 The information submitted with your request is confidential, but requesting a slot does not create an attorney-client relationship or ensure that ADP can assist with your endeavor.